YusufBolden/2025-RTT-23/mod6/ecommerceDashboard/README.md

 📦 E-Commerce Dashboard

 A TypeScript-based simulation of an e-commerce dashboard that fetches product catalog, reviews, and sales reports using asynchronous API calls.
-The application features robust error handling, custom error classes, and a retry mechanism for failed API calls—making it a great exercise in real-world asynchronous programming.
+The application features robust error handling, custom error classes, and a retry mechanism for failed API calls simulating real-world asynchronous programming.
 🚀 Features

     📡 Simulated asynchronous API calls using Promises